bhauman/bhauman.github.com/drafts/inline-eval.md

 </pre></div>

-With inline evaluation, I can quickly discover which function is defined **and** if does what I expect it to.
-This allows me to not leave the editor and continue coding without breaking my flow.
+With inline evaluation, I can quickly discover which function is defined **and** if it does what I expect, all without leaving the editor or breaking my flow.

-Let's directly experience what the `look` and `move` functions below do.
+Let's apply this same discovery approach to learn what the `look` and `move` functions below do.

-_From here onward, you can assume that each expression in the all of the examples below is intended to be evaluated with `^r`._
+_In all examples that follow, try evaluating each expression with `^r` to see the results._

 <div class="cljs-editor-new"><pre>
 (look)